 Underlay will keep your engineered wood flooring looking stunning for longer as well as protecting it from any damage caused by moisture.

-All homes will benefit from the use of underlay under carpet, laminate or engineered wood flooring and by making sure you buy the right one, you can enjoy a warmer, cosier and quieter home safe in the knowledge that your flooring will last longer.
+All homes will benefit from the use of underlay under carpet, laminate or engineered wood flooring.
+By making sure you buy the right one, you can enjoy a warmer, cosier and quieter home safe in the knowledge that your flooring will last longer.